Taapeli/isotammi-addons/source/SuperTool/README.md

-citations            | List of citations                            | list of CitationProxy objects enclosed_by          | List of places that enclose this place       | list of PlaceProxy objects encloses             | List of places that this place encloses      | list of PlaceProxy objects gramps_id            | Gramps id, e.g. P0123                        | string handle               | Gramps internal handle                       | string longname             | Full name including enclosing places         | string
+citations            | List of citations                            | list of CitationProxy objects enclosed_by          | List of places that enclose this place       | list of PlaceProxy objects encloses             | List of places that this place encloses      | list of PlaceProxy objects events               | List of events that occurred in this place   | list of EventProxy objects gramps_id            | Gramps id, e.g. P0123                        | string handle               | Gramps internal handle                       | string longname             | Full name including enclosing places         | string